Skip to Content

 Can You Use a MaxxAir Fan in the Rain?

+You can absolutely run your MaxxAir fan in the rain.
 All MaxxAir fans come with the built-in rain covers we mentioned above, while most other vent fans simply have a lid that opens up to the elements.
+However, with a MaxxAir fan, the built-in cover allows you to keep the vent open, even in the rain, while allowing airflow through the screen.

 How Much Power Does a MaxxAir Fan Use?

+MaxxAir fans are efficient in their use of power.
+For example, the MaxxAir MaxxFan Deluxe models use about 4.5 amps while running, and about 9 amps at startup.
 However, it’s important to remember that these fans have 10 power modes.
-You can adjust the speed of the blades, but the faster they’re spinning, the more power they’ll consume.
-(They’re still extremely efficient.)
+You can adjust the speed of the blades, but the faster they’re spinning, the more power they’ll consume (they’re still highly efficient).

 Is a MaxxAir Fan AC or DC?